 Negative ions have a long history of being known for increasing energy and improving moods, in addition to cleaning the air you breathe.

 So, are ionizers safe?
 Or are they bad for your health?

+The honest answer is that it depends.
 The only catch is that air ionizers are safe to be around if they fall into one of the following categories:

 - It’s just an ionizing device and doesn’t include an ozone generator

 - If an ozone generator is included, the device lets you control the level of ozone production

 Why Would an Ionizer Be Harmful?

 Along with the fact that these types of air purifiers can release trace amounts of ozone, they also don’t clean your indoor air as effectively as a HEPA air purifier.
 The negative ions they release or the positively and negatively charged plates they use are great for reducing harmful particles but they can’t truly clean the air as a HEPA filter can.
 That’s often not the best thing because it’s the tiny particulates that you breathe in that can get deep into your lungs and respiratory system and cause health problems.

 If you’re prone to infections, they could potentially increase your risk even further because your body will have to deal with these particles as well as any irritation they cause.
 You also don’t want negative ions with contaminants like mold spores sticking to your walls, and these negative particles can and will attach to just about any surface.